 Florence 4-Day Itinerary

-A balanced first-time Florence city break based in one hotel, combining Ponte Vecchio, Piazza della Signoria, the Uffizi Gallery, the Duomo, Giotto's Campanile, Piazzale Michelangelo, Accademia Gallery, San Lorenzo, Boboli Gardens, Oltrarno, Santa Maria Novella, and Museo Galileo before departure.
+A balanced first-time Florence city break, combining Ponte Vecchio, Piazza della Signoria, the Uffizi Gallery, the Duomo, Giotto's Campanile, Piazzale Michelangelo, Accademia Gallery, San Lorenzo, Boboli Gardens, Oltrarno, Santa Maria Novella, and Museo Galileo before departure.
 For a shorter stay, see the Florence 3-day itinerary, or expand into a wider route with the Italy 7-day itinerary.

 Route at a glance

-A four-day Florence route based in one hotel, beginning with an easy arrival walk around the Arno and historic center, then moving through Renaissance art highlights, the Duomo complex, panoramic viewpoints, artisan districts, and a final morning of church, museum, and market time before departure.
+A four-day Florence route, beginning with an easy arrival walk around the Arno and historic center, then moving through Renaissance art highlights, the Duomo complex, panoramic viewpoints, artisan districts, and a final morning of church, museum, and market time before departure.

 • Ponte Vecchio & Piazza della SignoriaDay 1